supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 Every page-specific mutation requires you to pass the event for the specific page.

-These events are use to pass intelligence to Nosto's intelligence engine.
+These events are used to pass intelligence to Nosto's intelligence engine.

-Each of the page-specific mutations also allow you to fetch the recommendations for the given page type.
+Each of the page-specific mutations also allows you to fetch the recommendations for the given page type.

-#####Sending the cart
+##### Sending the cart

 When you mutate a session, it is imperative that you send the <u>full</u> cart contents.